okfde/codefor.de/content/blog/2016-12-19-story-air-pollution-stuttgart.md

 - name: Newspaper article
   url: http://www.stuttgarter-zeitung.de/inhalt.keine-offiziellen-messstationen-in-stuttgart-nord-feinstaub-messen-selbst-gemacht.html

-header-images: #use 3:2 proportioned image
+images: #use 3:2 proportioned image
-- src: /assets/stories/feinstaub.jpg
+- imgname: stories/feinstaub.jpg
   alt: Das Luftdaten Team

-lead: Jan Lutz's team is currently building a network of sensors for particulate matter.
+excerpt: Jan Lutz's team is currently building a network of sensors for particulate matter.
 The data collected from their devices can inform the discussion on air pollution in Stuttgart.

 members:
 - name: Jan A. Lutz